stepro/kdo/README.md

 ## Usage

-Kudo is a single command CLI that can be called a small number of unique ways:
+Kudo is a single command CLI that can be called in a small number of unique ways:

 ```
 kudo [flags] image [command] [args...]